Dr. Alex Stone, DPT, CSCS

 Why Trust Our Advice and Some Disclaimer

-Before we strat, we have to say that this article will not give medical advice.
-We are not Physiotherapists and we certainly don’t hold any degrees in medicine.
+Before we proceed, we have to say that this article does not give medical advice.
+We are not Physiotherapists, and we certainly don’t hold any degrees in medicine.

 However, we have plenty of knowledge about massage guns.
 This article reflects our genuine experiences and insights as consumers.
 Over the years, we’ve personally tested numerous massage guns.

-However, before we publish our articles, we consult with our experts (in this case with Dr. Alex Stone, DPT) to make sure we are giving trustworthy, accurate information.
+However, before we publish our articles, we consult with our experts (in this case, Dr. Alex Stone, DPT) to ensure that we are providing trustworthy, accurate information.

-Lastly, we don’t just recommend a single product so that it sounds like some kind of internet marketing campaign.
-We give alternatives and explain our reasoning behind them.
-This way you can make an educated buying decision.
+Lastly, we don’t recommend a single product so that it sounds like some kind of internet marketing campaign.
+We give alternatives and explain our reasoning behind them so you can make an educated buying decision.

-How to Choose the Best Massage Gun for Plantar Fasciitis and Foot Pain
+How to Choose the Best Massage Gun for Plantar Fasciitis: How to Relieve Foot Pain in 30 Seconds

 When we first felt the effects of plantar fasciitis on our soles, we knew we needed a solution.
 There are several ways to treat and manage this condition1.

-Massage therapy is one of the ways to manage it2,3 – this can be effectively done using a massage gun.
+Massage therapy is one way to manage it2,3 – this can be effectively done using a massage gun.

-Stroke length, or otherwise known as amplitude refers to the distance traveled by the massage gun head during the percussion.
+Stroke length, also known as amplitude, refers to the distance traveled by the massage gun head during a percussion.

-This distance is important in determining what kind of a massage you can get from a particular device.
-A massage gun with a high amplitude is suitable for a deep tissue massage – which is most likely to be effective for treating plantar fasciitis.
+This distance is important in determining what kind of massage a particular sports massager can provide.
+A massage gun with a high amplitude is suitable for the best deep tissue massage, which is most likely effective for massaging plantar fasciitis.

-A massage gun with 15-16mm amplitude punches the hardest and is perfect for a deep tissue massage, while one with 6-9mm amplitude doesn’t punch as hard and can only deliver surface-level massage – vibrational therapy.
+A massage gun with a 15-16mm amplitude punches the hardest and is perfect for the best deep tissue massage, while one with a 6-9mm amplitude doesn’t punch as hard and can only deliver surface-level massage—vibrational therapy.

-We often get asked if a high amplitude massage gun is essential for plantar fasciitis?
+We often get asked if a high amplitude massage gun is essential for massaging plantar fasciitis.

-As it turns out, some of these areas have large muscles that need an aggressive massage to get them ready.
+As it turns out, some of these areas have large muscles that need a hard massager to get them ready.
 That is why we recommend a massage gun with enough amplitude.
 Not necessarily 15-16mm (unless you are a bodybuilder and have huge muscles), but something mid-range.

 In our definition, midrange amplitude should be about 10-13mm.
 This is not too aggressive but also not too vibrational.

-Theragun (mini in the picture) has the longest amplitude among all massage guns.
+Theragun (mini in the picture) has the longest amplitude among all mini massage guns.

 So, stall force refers to the pressure needed to stall the motor of a massage gun.
-The more pressure a massage gun can withstand, the more effective it can be during a massage.
-More in our glossary here.
+The more pressure a sports massager can withstand, the more effective it can be during a massage.

-Here, devices with 30lbs. or less are considered entry-level.
-Mid-level devices should be able to withstand 35-50lbs. of pressure, while strong devices can have 50-60lbs. of stall force – these don’t stall easily.
+Here, devices with 30 lbs. or less are considered entry-level.
+Mid-level devices should withstand 35-50 lbs. of pressure, while hard massagers have more than 50 lbs. of stall force – these don’t stall easily.

-Stall force is an important consideration because most of the time it goes hand in glove with the amplitude.
-While you don’t necessarily need a lot of stall force to massage your feet – it’s mostly just passing the massage gun head over the muscle and letting it do the work, maybe a few gentle presses here and there for trigger points – you still require a strong device to massage large muscle areas like your quads, glutes, and hamstring.
-For deep tissue massage in these areas, you’ll require considerable pressure.
+Stall force is an essential consideration because, most of the time, it goes hand in glove with the amplitude.
+While you don’t necessarily need a lot of stall force to massage your feet – it’s mostly just passing the massage gun head over the muscle and letting it do the work, maybe a few gentle presses here and there for trigger point massage – you still require a strong massage gun to tackle large muscle areas like your quads, glutes, and hamstring.
+You’ll require considerable pressure for the best deep tissue massage in these areas.

-We suggest settling for a sweet spot and picking a massage gun that is universal – not too weak, but not too strong either.
-We’ll throw in a number and say go for a massage gun that promises 35-50lbs. of stall force.
+We suggest settling for a sweet spot and picking a universal massage gunnot too weak, but not too strong, either.
+We’ll throw in a number and say go for a sports massager that promises a real 35-50 lbs. of stall force (Alert: some manufacturers may advertise their product with an incredible stall force, but the reality might be different; that’s why we test them and share with you our findings).

 Don’t forget that it should be paired with just enough amplitude.
-With this kind of massage gun, you should be able to treat your plantar fasciitis and also massage the rest of your body when needed.
+With this kind of massage gun, you get plantar fasciitis physical therapy and the best body massagers when needed.

-We found percussion massagers to be incredibly effective for our plantar fasciitis pain.
+We found percussion massagers incredibly effective for massaging Plantar Fasciitis and Tensor Fasciitis.

 Apart from amplitude and stall force, here are a few other aspects that you should look out for when selecting a plantar fasciitis massage gun:

 • Percussion range – This shouldn’t be a big concern because most massage guns have a decent range.
-Keep in mind that devices with long amplitudes (15-16mm) tend to have fewer maximum percussions compared to devices that have say, 12mm amplitude.
-In our experience, most devices with higher amplitude tend not to rev over 2800rpm.
-Those with 12mm or so, tend to rev up to 3200rpm.
+Keep in mind that devices with long amplitudes (15-16mm) tend to have fewer maximum percussions than devices with 12mm amplitude.
+In our experience, most devices with higher amplitude tend not to rev over 2800 RPM.
+Those with 12mm or so tend to rev up to 3200 RPM.

-• Number of Speeds and Programs – We’d say 4 to 5 speeds is about enough, but you’ll find some guns with up to 8 speeds.
+• The number of Speeds and Programs4 to 5 speeds are enough, but you’ll find some hand-held massagers with up to 8 speeds.
 That is okay.
-However, some guns promise up to 20 or 30 speeds.
-This makes it complicated and there is no added value.

-• Battery capacity and time on battery – This shouldn’t be an issue as well because most guns have decent battery capacity.
-If you use the device sparingly, you should have enough juice to last you for 1-2 weeks.
-Bigger batteries tend to add more weight to the gun.
+• Battery capacity and time on battery – This shouldn’t be an issue because most muscle massagers have decent battery capacity.
+If you use the device sparingly, you should have enough juice for 1-2 weeks.
+Bigger batteries tend to add more weight to the device.

-• Overall value for money – cheap is expensive, but don’t break your bank for a device that doesn’t offer much.
-More on that in cheap vs expensive massage gun post.
+• Overall value for money—cheap is expensive, but don’t break your bank for a device that offers little.
+More on that in the cheap vs expensive massage gun post.

 Ekrin B37 – Our Best Massage Gun for Plantar Fasciitis